-- Employers must pay workers at least monthly and at regular intervals. - Employers must pay workers within 12 days of the end of the payroll period. - Employers must pay terminated workers in full on the next regular pay day.
-Payment must include any severance, vacation, holiday pay, sick pay, etc. due to worker.
-(Note that Iowa law does not require these benefits, only requires that they are paid promptly, if the worker is entitled to them by a contract or employer policy.) - Employers must pay workers in cash, check, or (in some cases) direct deposit. - Employers must provide workers with written statements of hours worked, amount earned and any deductions made. - Employers may not deduct from workers' pay unless the deduction is authorized by law (taxes, garnishments, etc. see the next section, "Wage Garnishments") or unless the worker authorizes the deduction in writing.
+- payment is made by direct deposit or debit card, the employer may elect to provide the worker with an electronic pay record as long as the worker can print the pay record at the employer's cost. - Employers may not deduct from workers' pay unless the deduction is authorized by law (taxes, garnishments, etc. see the next section, "Wage Garnishments") or unless the worker authorizes the deduction in writing.
 No deductions are allowed for cash shortages, bad checks, property damage caused by the worker, lost or stolen property, cost of personal protective equipment or costs of relocating the worker in excess of \$20 (applies to only certain employers). - Employers must promptly make any required payments to benefit funds (medical, hospital, pension or profit sharing, etc.).
-(Note that Iowa law does not require these benefits, only requires that they are paid promptly, if the worker is entitled to them by a contract or employer policy.) - Employers must pay workers for time traveling between worksites during the work day.
+(Note that lowa law does not require these benefits, only requires that they are paid promptly, if the worker is entitled to them by a contract or employer policy.) - Employers must pay workers for time traveling between worksites during the work day.
 (Note that this lowa law does not require compensation for travel to and from worksite at beginning or end of day, unless employer provides transportation and workers are required to use it and/or required to provide some service during travel time.) - Employers must notify workers about wage rates and paydays in writing at time of hiring, and provide written policies explaining vacation pay, sick leave, reimbursement for expenses, retirement benefits, severance pay, or other benefits (if any). - Employers must maintain written records of hours worked, amounts paid and all deductions for at least 3 years. - Employers may not retaliate against workers who make wage claims or assist someone else in making a claim. - Employers must allow veterans of certain wars to take Veterans Day as a paid holiday if (1) the veteran would otherwise be working, (2) the veteran requests it in writing 30 days in advance, and (3) the veteran's absence would not adversely affect public health or safety or cause the employer "to experience significant economic or operational disruption."